gosh-sh/docs/docs/acki-nacki/overview.md

 **Block** is an object that contains new transactions which, once finalized, are stored in the blockchain as a permanent and immutable part of this decentralized ledger.
 Each block includes information such as transaction data, timestamp, common section, and a reference to the previous block, creating a chain of interconnected blocks.

-**Сommon section** is the section of the block that contains information that needs to be shared among all network participants.
+**Common section** is the section of the block that contains information that needs to be shared among all network participants.

 **Block Producer (BP)** is a leader of a particular Thread responsible for block production.